columbia-digital-literacy/lessons-learned-2/Sometimes the best app is no app but a website.md

 On the other hand, the advantages of an **app** are

-• Owning the app ‘real estate’ space
+* Owning the app ‘real estate’ space

-• Allowing the user to do more (e.g. interact with GPS, camera, accelerometer)
+* Allowing the user to do more (e.g. interact with GPS, camera, accelerometer)

-• Higher performance
+* Higher performance

-• Offline usability
+* Offline usability

-• In-store promotions/geo-tagging
+* In-store promotions/geo-tagging

-• Notifications
+* Notifications

-• Buzz
+* Buzz

-• Creating a habit
+* Creating a habit

-• Potential personalization
+* Personalization (and auto-login)

-• Can be free or paid, or provide in-app paid services
+* Can be free or paid, or provide in-app paid services

 When an app is needed, *PhoneGap* can provide a quick and affordable prototype that works on all devices, while *Titanium* is a more aesthetic solution but not available for all operating systems.
 A *native app* is the most expensive solution and has to be developed for each operating system individually.
 If this is the best solution in the long run, it might pay off to invest in an app early.